 This is where management vs. leadership comes in.
 Some managers are great at managing but have very poor leadership skills and people follow them simply because they are obligated to do so and not because they are inspired to do so.
 Managerial duties are also a formal part of the job description and they will perform these tasks and duties as a part of their role.

 The main difference between managers and leaders is that a leader will not necessarily hold a management position.
-In other words leaders are not always authority figures in a company, it can actually be the colleague sat next to you, it could be anybody in your organisation.
-In other words the power of a leader comes from his or her followers and not necessarily from the organisation.
+In other words, leaders are not always authority figures in a company, it can actually be the colleague sat next to you, it could be anybody in your organisation.
+In other words, the power of a leader comes from his or her followers and not necessarily from the organisation.

-Another point to know is that, leaders are followed by choice and not out of obligation.
-One of the main reasons for this would be their charismatic personality, along with their beliefs, behaviour and other such traits.
+Another point to know is that leaders are followed by choice and not out of obligation.
+One of the main reasons for this would be their charismatic personality, along with their beliefs, behaviour, and other such traits.
 A leader will be personally invested in projects and tasks and will demonstrate a very high level of passion for whatever work that they do.
 They will be invested in the success of their team and followers and will enable them to achieve their goals.
 These goals may not always be business goals – they could be even personal growth goals.

 Now that you have an idea of what differences come into the management vs. leadership debate, you could probably begin to look within yourself to find out if you are a manager or a leader.
 Either way, having any of these skills will be an asset for your future.
 Did this blog help you?
-Leave us a comment and let you know.
-You can also contact us on [email protected] for our programs on management and leadership skills.
+Leave us a comment and let us know.
+You can also contact us at firstname.lastname@example.org for our programs on management and leadership skills.